 When Eva discussed the situation with other foreign girls, it turned out that harassment towards them wasn’t something unthinkable of or even rare.
 A lot of women complained that men treat them like objects, not people.
 And as if that object can easily be obtained.

 “A lot of men were astounded when they saw my reaction to such offers.
 They explained that the Czech — they are practically almost Russian, and Russian women are ready to have sex 7 days a week, 24 hours a day, with anybody who wants it.”

-Turns out, in the Armenian world rape is not crime, but punishment for “undignified” behaviour.
+Turns out, in the Armenian world rape is not a crime, but punishment for “undignified” behaviour.

 During the last court session where Eva was present, Armen “attempted” to cut his veins.
 He had been removed from the court, the session postponed until later — again.

-On yet another session Armen’s defence appealed to release him on bail of 1,000,000 Armenian dram (~2,000 USD).
+On yet another session Armen’s defense appealed to release him on bail of 1,000,000 Armenian drams (~2,000 USD).
 Relatives paid for him, and Armen was able to enjoy freedom — until the court makes the final decision.